The idea of RPA has been around for almost a decade now. The original hype was “Why outsource when you can automate?” But outsource what?

 Automation Anywhere acquired Klevops, UiPath acquired ProcessGold and StepShot - the list goes on and on.

-The bottom line is clear - we must position RPA within an ecosystem of tools, technologies, and upgraded business processes to achieve integrated automation.
+BIG TIP: The bottom line is clear - we must position RPA within an ecosystem of tools, technologies, and upgraded business processes to achieve integrated automation.